Computing the Average Cost for 3D Architectural Visualization

-If this sounds completely foreign to you, it’s a term that refers to “seeing” an architectural design firsthand, even before they’re built.
-The field of archviz includes everything starting from basic sketches to more complicated and detailed 3D renders.
-3D architectural visualization is used by real estate agents, builders, architects, and interior designers for marketing their products and/or services.
-Through 3D archviz, they can show their clients a clearer representation of what product they can get.
+If this sounds completely foreign to you, it’s a term that refers to “seeing” an architectural design firsthand, even before it’s built.
+The field of ArchViz includes everything—starting from basic sketches to more complicated and detailed 3D renders.
+Real estate agents, builders, architects, and interior designers for marketing their products and/or services use 3D architectural visualization.
+Through 3D ArchViz, they can show their clients a clearer representation of what product they can get.

-In my previous article, I talked about the topic “Client’s Vexing Thought: There is Always Someone Willing to Do the Job at a Cheaper Cost!”
+In my article series on 3D architectural visualization pricing, I talked about the topic “Client’s Vexing Thought: There is Always Someone Willing to Do the Job at a Cheaper Cost!”

 What is Value-Based Pricing?

 Allow me to go a bit off-topic here and mention a few words about value-based pricing.
 Value-based pricing refers to the approach wherein you set a final price for your client depending on the approximate value of the service you provide, not based on the cost of your service.
 In this case, it means you focus on creating positive ROI for your client, instead of providing a product/service that you deem is good in your own opinion.

 The problem is, ROI is not as easy as it sounds.
 Positive ROI can be measured in economic terms (via revenue gains and cost reduction) and non-economic terms such as emotional contribution to value.
 The first two are self-explanatory, but the third one is a bit complicated.

 Let me share an example with you of how it works.
 Imagine that you’re looking to buy a new phone.
 If you’re an avid fan of the iPhone, you will surely choose to buy an iPhone even though it’s more expensive than an Android phone with the same specs.
 The tendency to buy things on impulse, in this case, is due to a non-economic factor that is an emotional contribution.

 So the question is, “How does it apply to 3D archviz?”